galliot-us/neuralet/applications/smart-distancing/README.md

 ./download_jetson_trt.sh

 # 2) Build Docker image (This step is optional, you can skip it if you want to pull the container from neuralet dockerhub)
-docker build -f Dockerfile-jetson-nano -t "neuralet/jetson-nano:applications-smart-distancing" .
+docker build -f jetson-nano.Dockerfile -t "neuralet/jetson-nano:applications-smart-distancing" .

 # 3) Run Docker container:
 docker run -it --runtime nvidia --privileged -p HOST_PORT:8000 -v /PATH_TO_CLONED_REPO_ROOT/:/repo neuralet/jetson-nano:applications-smart-distancing